Introduction:

 2. Assistant activate

-3. You say: turn on lights
+3. You say: turn on fans

 4. System processes locally